David Diehl: Professional career

-2003 NFL Draft

-New York Giants (2003–2013)

-Diehl was drafted by the Giants in the fifth round of the 2003 NFL Draft with the 160th overall selection.
+Diehl was drafted by the Giants in the fifth round of the 2003 NFL draft with the 160th overall selection.

 In his rookie season, Diehl started all 16 games, becoming the first Giants rookie to do so since Mark Bavaro in 1985.
-He was one of 14 NFL rookies to start all 16 games in 2003 and was the only rookie to start at the same position each game during the 2003 season.
+He was one of 14 NFL rookies to start all 16 games in 2003 and was the only rookie to start at the same position (right guard) each game during the 2003 season.

 In 2005, Diehl played another position, starting 15 regular season games at left guard and 1 game at right tackle.
 That season, Tiki Barber rushed for a franchise-record 1,860 yards, and Eli Manning passed for 3,762 yards, the 5th-highest total in franchise history.

 The Giants signed Diehl to a six-year, $31 million contract in May 2008.

 At the end of the 2009 season, Diehl was elected to the 2010 Pro Bowl as a Super Bowl Participant replacement.

 Diehl moved from left tackle to right tackle following the release of Rich Seubert and Shaun O'Hara and the signing of David Baas.
 He had started every game of his NFL career until 2010, when he tore his hamstring and suffered a partially dislocated hip.

 At the end of the 2011 season, Diehl and the Giants appeared in Super Bowl XLVI.
 He started in the game as the Giants defeated the New England Patriots by a score of 21–17.

 On August 21, 2013, the New York Giants announced that Diehl will undergo surgery to repair his injured right thumb.
 The recovery time was expected to be approximately six weeks.
 On January 24, 2014, Diehl announced his retirement after 11 seasons.

 Broadcasting

 On August 6, 2014, it was announced Diehl had been hired to work as a color analyst for NFL games on Fox.
 He teamed with Thom Brennaman as the number #4 team on these telecasts for 2014.
 During the 2015 season, Diehl worked fewer regular season games because former lead college football on Fox analyst Charles Davis took his place alongside Brennaman.
 (It was supposed to be Donovan McNabb, but he was arrested for a DUI in July 2015, leading Fox to make this change.
 Joel Klatt replaced Davis on college football telecasts with Davis's former partner, Gus Johnson).
 Diehl would move two spots down to the number #6 team to team with Dick Stockton and replacing Stockton's former partners Brady Quinn, Kirk Morrison, and McNabb.
 For the 2016 and 2017 seasons, Diehl moved down to the #7 crew, where he was teamed with Sam Rosen.
-In 2017, Diehl joined CBS Sports Network as an college football analyst.
+In 2017, Diehl joined CBS Sports Network as a college football analyst.

 Coaching career

-Memphis Tigers

-In May of 2022, Diehl announced that he would be joining the coaching staff at Memphis, working for head coach Ryan Silverfield as an offensive analyst.
+In May 2022, Diehl announced that he would be joining the coaching staff at Memphis, working for head coach Ryan Silverfield as an offensive analyst.
 This is Diehl's first collegiate coaching position.